 - The anatomy of a roller skate bearing

 - What is ABEC and does it really matter for a bearing

 - And, finally, the best roller skate bearings that I use when I skate

 - I have 2 articles on skate bearings that I referenced for this show:

 - I also discussed ball bearing tolerances and said there was a more detailed article that I used as a reference:

 - I also referenced and quoted 3 different articles in this show.
 You can find them in the links above, but here they are again just for easy reference:

-- If you want to see the bearings that I currently use, be sure to check out my Resources page.
-This page has all of the products that I currently use and recommend.
+- If you want to see the bearings that I currently use and recommend, then check out my roller skate bearings page.

 Episode 3 Transcript